- Lands on Netflix on April 27

-What questions does Sweet Tooth season 2 need to answer?
+What questions will Sweet Tooth season 2 answer?

-There are so many questions the show needs to answer in season 2.
+There are so many questions that need answering in Sweet Tooth season 2.

 We’re also expecting flashbacks to show us more about Gus’s early days, and to fill in the gaps between the birth of Jepperd’s Hybrid child and his first encounter with Gus – presumably explaining his decisions to join, and subsequently leave, the Last Men.